H-Matzy/Week-6-Activity/README.md

-##This is my first attempt to create an SPA
+# This is my first attempt to create an SPA
+## WOW LOOK AT ME GOOO